ebramk12/digital-disbursements/docs/faq/faq.md

 <details>
 <summary><b>What should be supplied as tokenId to /payments with tokenProvider as ENROLMENT_VAULT?</b></summary>

 Yes, it is the token we get back from /accounts.
+For more info [API Flow] (../docs/?path=docs/interactive-guide/api-flow/apiflow.md)

 </details>